 Implementing an Internet firewall with allowlist behavior means that by default the firewall blocks all Internet traffic.
 Add rules to the firewall that specifically allow Internet traffic according to the needs of the corporate security policy.

 To implement an allowlist Internet firewall in the Cato Management Application, the final rule at the bottom of the rulebase must be an explicit rule that blocks any traffic from any source to any destination.
-See the example below:
+See the following example:

-We also recommend that you enable tracking for the final rule, it helps you analyze and monitor the alerts.
+We also recommend that you enable tracking for the final rule to generate events that help you monitor and analyze Internet traffic on your network.

 This section discusses rules that we recommend that you include in rulebases for the Internet firewall that use the allowlist approach.